Towns & Places:

 Franklin County was well supplied with railroads.
 The Kansas City, Lawrence & Southern Kansas Railroad ran from north to south through the county.
 A line operated by the same company, running from Ottawa, through Olathe, to Kansas City, 55 miles distant.
 The Ottawa & Burlington Railroad ran southwesterly from Ottawa to Burlington in Coffey County.
 The Leroy Branch of the Missouri Pacific Railroad ran from Osawatomie, Miami County, to Ottawa, and the Kansas City & Emporia Railroad was running westward to Emporia.
 The Missouri Pacific Railroad ran across the southeast corner of the county.
 All these roads, except the Missouri Pacific, were centered in Ottawa.

-By 1910, the schools of Franklin County were among the best in the state.
+By 1910, Franklin County’s schools were among the best in the state.
 There were 94 organized school districts and a school population of 6,624.
-Aside from the district and high schools is Ottawa University at Ottawa, which was maintained by endowment since it was organized in 1860.
+In addition to the district and high schools, Ottawa University at Ottawa, organized in 1860 and maintained by endowment, is also located in Franklin County.

-While Franklin County was predominantly an agricultural county, a few other industries were in successful operation then.
-Among these were flour mills, furniture factories, brick and tile factories, machine shops, and soap factories.
+While Franklin County was predominantly an agricultural county, a few other industries were operating successfully then.
+These included flour mills, furniture factories, brick and tile factories, machine shops, and soap factories.
 In earlier days, an effort was made to establish a silk industry.

 Winter wheat, Irish potatoes, and flax were essential crops, but corn was the leading cereal.
 Much effort was given to the production of livestock and the growing of fruit trees, with 150,000 bearing fruit trees in 1907.